MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/bangladesh.md

 ## <a name="phone-number"></a>Número de telefone
 157 0011

-Após discar, digite
+Depois de discar, insira

 877 857 3235

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança:

-Inglês: Mon-Fri 9 AM-5 PM
+Inglês: Segunda a sexta, das 9h às 17h

 ### <a name="technical-support"></a>Suporte Técnico: